What is a stye?

 How is a stye diagnosed?

-Using a clean towel, apply a warm compress to your child’s eye 3 to 4 times a day.
+Wash your hands, then, apply very warm water to a clean towel and apply it to your child’s eye for about 10 minutes.
+Use this warm compress 3 to 4 times a day.

-Most styes don’t require any formal treatment, but your child may be prescribed ointment or antibiotic eyedrops.
+Most styes don’t require any formal treatment, but your eye doctor may prescribe antibiotic ointment or antibiotic eye drops.
 In some rare cases, styes will be drained or removed if they are seen to be causing further issues.

 What effect does technology have on my child’s eyes?